JanusHCP/policies/systems_access_policy.md

 ## Paper Records

-BloomAPI does not use paper records for any sensitive information.
-Use of paper for recording and storing sensitive data is against BloomAPI policies.
+Janus Healthcare Partners does not use paper records for any sensitive information.
+Use of paper for recording and storing sensitive data is against Janus Healthcare Partners policies.

 ## Password Management

-* User IDs and passwords are used to control access to BloomAPI systems and may not be disclosed to anyone for any reason.
+* User IDs and passwords are used to control access to Janus Healthcare Partners systems and may not be disclosed to anyone for any reason.
 * Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
 * Passwords are inactivated immediately upon an employee's termination (refer to the termination procedures in this policy).
 * All default system, application, and Partner passwords are changed before deployment to production.